alisa0705/Recommendation-for-Data-Scientist-Interview-Preparation/README.md

 Steps:

-1. Create a Microservice that returns a JSON payload and performs a Data Engineering related task
-2. Push tested source code to Github and perform Continuous Integration with Github Actions (or similar SaaS Build service)
+1. Create a Microservice and push the source code to Github and perform Continuous Integration
-3. Configure Build Server to Deploy Changes on build (Continuous Delivery)
-4. Create realistic API
+2. Deploy changes on build for Continuous Delivery and test through code build

 * Install youtubesearchpython package: : `pip install youtubesearchpython`